Navigating the IB Global Politics Internal Assessment: A Student's Guide

 This criterion assesses your ability to critically analyze the political issue, demonstrating an understanding of course material and synthesizing different perspectives.

-• Demonstrate critical thinking by assessing the effectiveness and impact of the research and engagement process.
+- Compare the strengths and limitations of the research and engagement activities.

 Criterion E: Communication (0-3 marks)